For whisky, I like the Pot Still or the Ben Nevis.

 Ferry over to Rothesay

-Quarriers Village - and eat at The Three Sisters Bakehouse over 4 years ago
+Quarriers Village - and eat at The Three Sisters Bakehouse almost 5 years ago

 Pot Still on Hope street is correct but any decent pub in Glasgow will have decent whisky, as any decent non-specialist restaurant will have decent haggis.